Swift Pros and Cons: Building an iOS App

 Simple to use and easy to read, Swift has changed the way iOS apps are developed and is making what wasn’t possible.
+Swift's compatibility and functionality across various Apple platforms, including iOS, macOS, iPadOS, tvOS, and watchOS, further enhance its appeal.

-Created in 2014 by Apple, Swift is a programming language for iOS, iPadOS, macOS, tvOS, watchOS, and Linux applications.
 It wasn’t until 2015, though, that Apple decided to open source the code to boost greater adoption.
 Now, the Apple App Store has 1.96 million apps available to download, which are partially written in Swift.
 These include Airbnb, Facebook, LinkedIn, Lyft, Slack, and Uber.

 Previously written in Objective-C, a programming language that dates back to the 1980s, Lyft is one example of an app that switched to Swift.
 The original version of Lyft had grown to 75,000 lines of code, but by moving to Swift the company recreated the app with the same functionality with less than a third of that.

+Swift's open-source nature and rapid community support have established it as a defining programming language.
 Within a few years, the community has moved from the outdated Objective-C language to a modern, backward-compatible programming language that is easy to learn and read.
 For businesses seeking a programming language to develop an app, here are the pros and cons of Swift.

 The advantages of Swift